Project.

 Métis 04.

-We turned this traditional technique on its head by replacing the wooden base with a piece of embossed stainless steel, transforming the object into an IH-compatible cooker.
-In the lid, a smart screen equipped with a temperature and humidity sensor helps the user to cook, giving advice and indicating when the rice is ready.
+We were interested in the technique of traditional wooden buckets because all the parts are held together mechanically, without glue or screws.
+We have turned this traditional technique on its head by replacing the wooden base with a piece of stainless steel, transforming the object into an IH-compatible cooker.
 In the lid, a smart screen equipped with a temperature and humidity sensor helps the user to cook, giving advice and indicating when the rice is ready.

 Client.